Big-Orange-Heart/WordFest-Live-Transcripts---March-4-2022/transcripts/208 - Néstor Angulo de Ugarte - Breath in, breath out... The Checklist and Guide to recover your site and reputation after a hack_.md

 **Michelle:** It doesn't matter.
 That's right.
 Ola, do you have any questions for Néstor before I let let him go.

-**Olamideyelo:** All right.
+**Olamide Egbayelo:** All right.
 Just the mean, I think my favorite part of the favorite part of the session was, um, what you said about.
 You know, there are two types of companies, those who have been hacked, and those who don't know they have been hacked.
 I mean, how will you not know that you have been hacked?
 So I, my question will be, I mean, you you've said you you've said so much about, um, updating plugins and all of that.
 What, how often should.

 The company, I mean, maybe small organizations who can't really afford the retainer services or the hackers.
 How do they check?
 You know, so is that, is that a checklist or a timeline they should check, um, security of dates or functions of their websites?